Kapendev/parin/README.md

 ## Documentation

 For an initial understanding, the [examples](examples) folder and the [engine.d](source/popka/game/engine.d) file can be a good starting point.
+You can also read the [TOUR.md](TOUR.md) file for a more in-depth overview of the engine's functionalities.

 ## Project Layout